 The London College of Garden Design

 LCGD aims to provide world-class, inspirational training in garden design.
 The garden design courses and Garden Design Diploma have been created to enable students to learn from the very best in the profession.
-Based at Regent’s Park College in the heart of London, the college offers a flexible programme of full time and short courses to support students in their chosen career.
+Based at the Royal Botanic Gardens, Kew, the college offers a flexible programme of full time and short courses to support students in their chosen career.

 Merrist Wood’s Landscape Management Department offers over 200 courses, from 1-day workshops to 3-year degrees.
 Subject areas offered include: Arboriculture, Floristry, Garden Design, Horticulture and Landscaping.

 Oxford College of Garden Design

 Vocational college with excellent reputation for land-based courses.
 At degree level, courses in garden design include a BSc in Landscape Architecture, a foundation degree in Horticulture and a foundation degree in Landscape and Garden design.

 Royal Botanic Gardens Edinburgh